easttennesseecc-star/Q-Top-Dog-IDE/COMPLETE_COMPETITIVE_ARSENAL.md

                 → No credibility (just an editor)
                 → Good but boring

-Q-IDE           → Built by founders who CODE
+Top Dog           → Built by founders who CODE
                 → "Watch us ship" messaging
                 → 3 versions in 2 months (PROOF)
                 → Responsive to feedback (PROOF)